Step 4: File Your Complaint

 You can get help filing an appeal.
 Your state may have a Consumer Assistance Program that can answer questions and guide you through the process.
 Find out at healthcare.gov.

-If your insurance comes from your job or your spouse's job, contact the U.S. Department of Labor's Employee Benefits Security Administration.
+If your insurance comes from your job or your spouse's job, contact the human resources or benefits department for information about how best to proceed.

 Step 5: Keep a Problem From Happening Again